Russia signals oil products concessions for Belarus

-MINSK Russia may agree to scrap more than $3 billion in annual oil products duties for Belarus if Minsk lifts unspecified trading barriers, President Vladimir Putin said.
+MINSK Russia may agree to scrap more than $3 billion (1 billion pounds) in annual oil products duties for Belarus if Minsk lifts unspecified trading barriers, President Vladimir Putin said.

 Russia and Belarus have been involved in a trade spat over the arrest of the head of Russian potash maker Uralkali in Minsk in August.